alan-turing-institute/monitoring-ecosystem-resilience/peep/README.md

-# The `pyveg` Package
+# The `peep` Package

 ## Introduction

-The `pyveg` package is developed to study the evolution of vegetation patterns in semi-arid environments using data downloaded from Google Earth Engine.
+The `peep` package is developed to study the evolution of vegetation patterns in semi-arid environments using data downloaded from Google Earth Engine.

 The code in this repository is intended to perform two main tasks: